 Taste?
 You might think that green banana powder would at least have the mild taste of bananas but the reality is that it tastes nothing like bananas, and has a somewhat sour flavor.
-But when the flour is added to a recipe, that sourness becomes something that’s almost like chocolatey, while the finished product looks just like it was made from a flour like whole wheat.
+But when the flour is added to a recipe, that sourness becomes something that’s almost like chocolatey, while the finished product looks just like it was made from flour-like whole wheat.

 Why is Banana Flour a better alternative?

-- It is a mineral-rich superfood.
-You can expect a healthy dose of zinc, magnesium, phosphorous, and manganese.
+It is a mineral-rich superfood.
+You can expect a healthy dose of zinc, magnesium, phosphorus, and manganese.

-- Resistant starch is also great because it acts as a prebiotic, help spur on weight loss.
-Because resistant starch is processed so slowly in the body, it keeps you feeling fuller for a longer time
+Resistant starch is also great because it acts as a prebiotic, helps spur on weight loss.
+Because resistant starch is processed so slowly in the body, it keeps you feeling fuller for a longer time.

 Green Banana Flour Recipes: